 Ethnography for the Business World

-After 15+ years in the field of customer insights, we are uniquely qualified to train teams in the adoption of a customer-centric mindset and in applying ethnographic principles and tools for insights gathering, analyzing customer experience, and engaging the customer.
+After 15+ years in the field of customer insights, we are uniquely qualified to train teams in the adoption of a customer-centric mindset and in using ethnographic principles and tools for insights gathering, analyzing customer experience, and engaging the customer.

 Once you understand the customer journey, what comes next?
 We help transform customer insights into business action, facilitate alignment throughout the organization to achieve full impact, and lead innovation sessions to discover new directions.